~/tools / vm0044-checklist

-VM0044 v1.2 · Verra VCS · Biochar Utilization in Soil and Non-Soil Applications
+VM0044 v1.2 · Verra VCS · Biochar Utilization in Soil & Non-Soil Applications

-Free Excel for biochar producers, project developers, MRV consultants, and VVBs.
+Free Excel checklist for biochar producers, project developers, MRV consultants, and VVBs.
+142 compliance items mapped paragraph-by-paragraph to VM0044 v1.2, plus a 12-module data-collection schema.

 greentryst-vm0044-checklist.xlsx